nefarious-kitsune/kg/source/servers/transfer/personal-resets.md

 <tr>
   <td></td>
   <td>Friends List</td>
   <td>Friends List does not reset.
-If there are people you want to be
+If there are people you want to stay
     in touch with after you transfer, add them to your friend list before you transfer.
 All your prior direct messages will be cleared, but you can send each other messages after you transfer.</td>